 A call for volunteers to join the Regulatory Committee will be issued in June of each year, to be appointed by the end of July by the committee chair(s) in congress with the current committee membership.
-All regulatory committee members will commit to serve for two years, after which they can volunteer for an additional year (for up to two additional years).
+All regulatory committee members will commit to serve for three years, after which they can volunteer for an additional year.
 Reappointment decisions will be rendered based on editorial needs, the given committee member's past contributions, and their continued desire to serve.